Industrial Waste Management: Hazardous and Non-Hazardous

 Evaporation Ponds

-Evaporation ponds are used to dispose of liquid waste by evaporating water and leaving behind solid materials or chemicals that can be handled separately.
+Evaporation ponds are used to dispose of liquid waste by evaporating water and leaving solid materials or chemical compounds that can be handled separately.

 This method is effective for liquid waste with high chemical content.